 Saturday, September 22, 2018

 A number of CFC members rode in the 2017 edition of this fundraiser for the United Way.
-The event offers a number of route options: 50, 82, 100, or 115 km.
-The 115 km route started at Kundstadt Sports in the Glebe out to Beau’s All Natural Brewing Co in Vankleek Hill.
-Read the United Way event summary.
+The event offers a number of route options including a 115 km ride starting at Kundstadt Sports in the Glebe out to Beau’s All Natural Brewing Co in Vankleek Hill.
+Read the United Way 2017 event summary.